Screamboat: Filming

 Being from Staten Island, we really wanted to showcase how the real commute on the Staten Island Ferry is — you know, the one that we took when we were younger going to and from the city.
 Some of the slang, mannerisms and people were based off of real people that we had seen on the ferry in our commutes over the years.
 I'm so proud of Staten Island, and any chance Fuzz on the Lens gets to shoot something on Staten Island, we're going to take that opportunity to do it.
 We love showcasing our Island.

 Cinematograper Steven Della Salle also told SILive, "It's not a set.
 There's no faking it.
 This is the boat that everybody took to work, so when they see it, they're gonna know, like, 'I remember that,' and that's what's awesome for us."

+Nearly all of the movie takes place aboard the ferry, though some filming shows the New York Harbor for background.
+The 4Filming site reports that the filmmakers chose to shoot many scenes on location in New York City to give Screamboat a realistic feel for the fantasy and horror elements of the film.
+Many aerial shots feature Manhattan's skyscrapers.
+Establishing shots were filmed at the Staten Island Ferry Whitehall Terminal.
+The ferry used in the film is owned by Colin Jost and Pete Davidson.
+TMZ reported that the Saturday Night Live stars provided their bright orange, decommissioned Staten Island ferry, on which "so much fake blood was used during filming they had to hire a special cleaning crew."
+For a brief scene at the Staten Island Ferry's Liberty Café, LaMorte directed that the props department use "the genuine cheap beer being served" there.
+Among the devices that Willie uses for his murders are a forklift, a blowtorch, fake ears, and a harpoon.

 SILive said that the characters were based on all types of common New York commuters: loud party girls, street performers, bench sleepers and Midwest transplants.

-Costumes

 Variety notes that the costumes are color-coded: Cindi is dressed in blue, Bella in yellow, Jazzy in turquoise, and so on.
 The film includes a character known as The Shirtless Cowboy, a variation on the Naked Cowboy of Times Square and a Peter Pan-dressed character.
 There is also a man dressed as the Statue of Liberty and police officers in uniforms.